getstrake/developer-cost-guide/README.md

 ## Contact Us

-For any questions or suggestions about the DIY Billing Project, email the team at: diybilling@macroscope.io
+For analysis requests or questions about our Guides, check out our [Discussions](https://github.com/getmacroscope/diy-billing/discussions).

-Also, be sure to check out Macroscope's [website](https://www.macroscope.io) and check out our other content on [LinkedIn](https://www.linkedin.com/company/getmacroscope/).
+Also, be sure to check out Macroscope's [website](https://www.macroscope.io).